Ceramic Design and the Specialty Coffee Experience

 At Caretta Coffee, we believe that every part of the coffee journey should be intentional—and that includes the cup in your hand.

-Ceramics have long been favoured for coffee cups due to their heat retention, neutral taste profile, and ability to be shaped with both precision and creativity.
-But not all ceramics are created equal, and let’s face it, even if a cup looks nice, we want a pleasant texture in our mouth when drinking, not a gritty clay feel or a rough feeling as we consume our coffee.
+Coffee ceramics have long been a favoured pick for the vessel we drink our coffee from due to their heat retention, their ability to be shaped with creativity and purpose.
+But let’s face it, even if a coffee cup looks nice, we want a pleasant texture in our mouth when drinking, not a gritty clay feel or a rough feeling as we consume our coffee.

-The curve of a lip, the weight in your palm, the angle at which a cup tilts – these design choices affect how aroma is captured, how liquid flows, and even how flavour is perceived.
-In recent years, designers have been revisiting these fundamentals with a sensory-first approach, blending ergonomics, psychology, and craftsmanship to elevate the coffee experience.
+The curve of the spout or lip, the weight of the cup in your hand, the angle at which the cup tilts and sits on your mouth – these design factors capture how liquid flows and even how flavour is perceived and evaluated.
+Recently, designers have been revisiting these key fundamentals with a sensory forward approach, blending ergonomics, craftsmanship in order to push and elevate the speciality coffee experience.

 ceramic design, ni wares